 - Aplastic anemia: Blood transfusions and stem cell transplants9

-- Thrombotic thrombocytopenic purpura: Plasma therapy, medicine,
+- Thrombotic thrombocytopenic purpura: Plasma therapy, medicine, and spleen removal10

 - Paroxysmal nocturnal hemoglobinuria: Immune-suppressant drugs, iron and folic acid supplements, blood thinners, and blood transfusions11